Barg0/Intune-Policies/Printers/README.md

-# Intune Policy – Secure Point and Print Configuration
+# Print Server - Restrictions

 This configuration profile is designed to manage **Point and Print Restrictions** via **Administrative Templates** in Microsoft Intune.
 It enhances printer security by allowing only approved servers and suppressing prompts during driver installation and updates.